PrideLab/PRIDE-PPPAR/README.md

     10) PPP using data dating back to 1994 when SA was on;
     11) GPS/Galileo/BDS-2/3 PPP-AR in the case of the bias-SINEX format phase biases (ftp://igs.gnsswhu.cn).

-`Notes: The multi-GNSS phase clock/bias products, which are computed and released by Wuhan University in bias-SINEX format, are required by PRIDE PPP-AR II.`
+`Notes: The multi-GNSS multi-GNSS satellite orbit/clock/bias/quaternion products, which are computed and released by Wuhan University, are required by PRIDE PPP-AR II.`

 ## Getting in Touch